Haripriya9851/DataEnrichment_Pipeline_with_GeminiAgent/Task 1 - Data Pipeline/README.md

 # Task 1 - Data Pipeline

 ## Overview
 This task involves building a Python-based data enrichment pipeline.
 The pipeline is designed to automate the process of enriching franchisee data using public data sources webcrawling with Google-Serper and the crawled results were reasoned and extracted insights with Gemini Model.

+Final Enriched franchisee details based on public datasource web crawl agent are stored in Excel : [enriched_franchisees_gemini (4).xlsx]([url](https://github.com/Haripriya9851/DataEnrichment_Pipeline_with_GeminiAgent/blob/main/Task%201%20-%20Data%20Pipeline/enriched_franchisees_gemini%20(4).xlsx))

 ## Data Enrichment Considerations
 - Gemini API key when run in batch works well.
 API limits has to be considered.